How to Survive High School and Prepare for College

 “It comes back to challenging yourself and trying to think about your future.
 A college will notice if a student goes above and beyond, choosing advanced courses that will prepare them for their future career,” Maynard said.
 “It’s great to explore new disciplines, but try to look for a balance and don’t shy away from a more intensive course that will better prepare you for your future.”

-While the ultimate goal of high school is graduation and a diploma, the experiences you have along the way will be what really prepare you for what comes next
+While the ultimate goal of high school is graduation and a diploma, the experiences you have along the way will be what really prepares you for what comes next.

 Tim Whittum, assistant vice president of Freshman Admission at SNHU, agrees.
 “Be strategic.
 Push the gas on the courses that pertain to your intended major,” he said.
 “Don’t set yourself up for failure and don’t take on more than you can reasonably handle.”

 It's important to look for opportunities to develop and expand your academic comfort zone, but remember to think about the whole picture before taking on something new.
 Signing up for an AP course is great, but make sure you plan for the more intensive work that you'll need to put in each day.
 If you're considering a study abroad program or joining a sports team, take a close look at how traveling and being away from family and friends might impact you.

 Colleges like to see students who push themselves, but the key is to demonstrate your ability to be successful when you pursue those goals.

 Whether you’re just starting your high school journey or are getting excited to jump into the final term of your senior year, there are ways to set yourself up for making the eventual transition into collegiate life less stressful.

 From chemistry labs and study periods to finding time to change before gym and grabbing a drink of water on the way to English, your day as a high schooler is jam-packed.
 Developing strategies to keep yourself organized is important for making sure you can fit everything in.